rails/rails/guides/source/active_record_validations_callbacks.md

 ### Multiple Conditions for Callbacks

-When writing conditional callbacks, it is possible to mix both +:if+ and +:unless+ in the same callback declaration:
+When writing conditional callbacks, it is possible to mix both `:if` and `:unless` in the same callback declaration:

 ```ruby
 class Comment < ActiveRecord::Base